AryaMirshafii/4180FinalProject/README.md

 Tech tutorial for getting on the network for Ubuntu.
 Contact the IT department at your school for more information.
 Edit the anonymous identity.
 Use eduroam@domain.edu.
 Domain is replaced by the domain used in your institutional email.
 Use Vim, Nano or your favorite console text editor.
 If you were not able to sftp in the network, you can create the file in this directory.
-More information on this configuration file can be found [here] (https://manpages.debian.org/testing/connman/connman-service.config.5.en.html).
+More information on this configuration file can be found [here](https://manpages.debian.org/testing/connman/connman-service.config.5.en.html).
 ```console
 debian@machine:~$ cd /var/lib/connman
 debian@machine:~$ sudo vim /var/lib/connman/eduroam.config